ongia2023/ongia2023/README.md

 -
    🌱Skills

+Certainly!
+Here's the modified profile with repeated information removed:

+---

+**Profile:**

+I am a dedicated professional with expertise in various aspects of IT and software development.
+My skill set includes:

-- Programming Languages: HTML, CSS, JavaScript, Bash
+- **Programming Languages:** HTML, CSS, JavaScript, Bash
-- Version Control: Git
+- **Version Control:** Git
-- Cloud Computing: AWS (EC2, S3, RDS, Lambda), Cloud & IaaS Basics
+- **Cloud Computing:** AWS (EC2, S3, RDS, Lambda), Cloud & IaaS Basics
-- Infrastructure as Code: Ansible
+- **Infrastructure as Code:** Ansible
-- Containerization: Docker
+- **Containerization:** Docker
-- Orchestration: Kubernetes
+- **Orchestration:** Kubernetes
-- CICD Tools: Jenkins
+- **CICD Tools:** Jenkins
-- Artifact Repository: Nexus
+- **Artifact Repository:** Nexus
-- Web Servers: Apache
+- **Web Servers:** Apache
+- **DevOps Tools:** GitHub, Terraform
+- **Cloud Providers:** AWS, GCP, Digital Ocean
+- **Linux Operating System:** Proficient in Linux OS, systemd
+- **Networking:** Understanding of networking concepts and netmask
-- Problem-Solving and Troubleshooting
+- **Problem-Solving and Troubleshooting Skills**
-- Team Collaboration and Communication
+- **Team Collaboration and Communication**
-- Strong Analytical and Critical Thinking Skills
+- **Strong Analytical and Critical Thinking Skills**

--
+- **Technical Writing**

-- 😊 I’m looking for help with open source projects, internships, and entry-level opportunities.
-- 💼 Job interests: DevOPS,Software Engineer,cloud engineering(Intern or Junior level).
+My hands-on experience extends to configuring and managing web servers like Apache, implementing infrastructure as code with Ansible, and containerization with Docker.
+I excel in problem-solving and troubleshooting scenarios and have a proven track record of effective team collaboration.

+If you are seeking a versatile professional with a broad range of technical skills and a proactive approach to problem-solving, I am eager to contribute to your team's success.s: DevOPS,Software Engineer,cloud engineering(Intern or Junior level).
 - 📫 You can [view my resume](#) and contact me by emailing ongiaemma@gmail.com.

 ---